jaszhix/NoMansConnect/README.md

-# DISCONTINUED

-No Man's Sky no longer carries my interest, not enough time to maintain this, and too much modder drama.
-Maybe things will improve later.

 # No Man's Connect

 This is a location manager that syncs your current game's coordinates, uploads them to a server, and indexes a list of everyone's coordinates using the app.
 It also provides a map that plots your coordinates relative to the center of the galaxy.